-10 tips to free up storage space on your Android phone or tablet
+12 tips to free up storage space on your Android phone or tablet

 Use USB OTG

 Even if you don’t have a MicroSD card slot, you can still potentially use a USB flash drive or an external hard drive to extend your storage capacity.
-Make sure that your device is USB OTG-compatible, and snag yourself a USB OTG cable.
+Make sure that your device is USB On The Go-compatible (OTG), and snag yourself a USB OTG cable.
 Now you can plug in a USB drive, a MicroSD card with an adapter, or an external hard drive, and use it to store and your backup files.
 You can even play video files directly from the aforementioned devices.

 Get rid of apps and app data

-If you take a look in Settings > Apps, or Settings > Applications > Application Manager on a Samsung Galaxy, you’ll see a list of everything that’s installed on your device and how much space each app or game is taking up.
+If you take a look in Settings > Apps, or Settings > Applications, you’ll see a list of everything that’s installed on your device and how much space each app or game is taking up.
 If you don’t use a particular app regularly, then uninstall it.
 You can always download and install it the next time you need it.

 Apps will also take up more space as you use them.
 If you tap on an individual app in Settings > Apps, then you should see the option to Clear data.
 If you’re using Android 6.0 Marshmallow or later, you’ll have to tap on Storage in your chosen app.
 If you tap Clear data, you will reset the app.
 You may have to re-enter your password after doing so, however, and you may lose your progress if the chosen app was a game.
 Then again, sometimes your data is backed up separately.
 If you sign into your Google account via Google Play Games, for example, then it should save your game progress.
 Either way, check first.